ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 };
 ```

-You may edit any of these output paths, but make sure to update the paths specified in your
+You may edit any of these output paths, but make sure to update the your main html file,
-`app.outputPaths.app.html` default it is `index.html`, and `tests/index.html`.
+usually is `index.html`, and `tests/index.html` with the new paths.
 If this is not done,
 your app will not be served with correct asset names.

 ```javascript {data-filename=ember-cli-build.js}